freeradical13/freeradical13.github.io/index.md

 A [homeobox][] is a DNA sequence found within genes that encodes transcription factors related to morphogenesis.
 [Homeosis][] is the transformation of one organ into another from mutation or misexpression of homeotic genes (genes with a homeobox).

+[Heterochrony][] is an evolutionary change in the rate or timing of various events in an organism's development.

+[Paedomorphosis][] is the retaining of certain features of a child into a sexually mature age.

 ## History of Life

 [Oceans formed on Earth][history of oceans] about 4.4 billion years ago.

 [Geology][] is the study of the solid parts of the Earth.

+The [Biosphere][] consists of all life on a planet and is made of ecosystems.
+An [ecosystem][] consists of all life and the things life interacts with in a particular area.

+[Geography][] is the study of the biosphere, land, oceans, atmosphere, etc. A large landmass is called a [continent][].
+A smaller piece of land that is within or near a continent and which is surrounded by water is called an [island][].
+An [endemic][] species is unique to a particular area of geography.

+Continents move through a process called [continental drift][].

 ### Fossils